Welcome to New Life Longevity

 Aging is a process of decline that we usually think of as beginning when we’re in our early 30s.
 It starts out slowly then accelerates, leading eventually to a collapse of our health and to death.
 It’s not the only thing that kills us, but it makes us more vulnerable to heart disease, diabetes and dementia, so is a major underlying cause of death.

 We hear constantly that “aging happens to everyone” and “you can’t do anything about it.”
 But do we really have to age in the first place?
 Some researchers are starting to question this assumption.
 They believe that we can slow aging to at least some degree by:

 - Eating a healthy diet (one that’s rich in the nutrients needed to support both our health and the health of our mitochondria).

 - Restricting some nutrients that appear to be pro-aging, or even taking breaks from food entirely for a while by doing short or long water fasts or “fasting mimicking diets”.

 - Exercising – particularly types of exercise such as HIIT, aerobics, and resistance training.

 - Taking some very specific supplements and medications which show promise of either reversing the symptoms of aging or extending the human lifespan.

 A few years ago, I became aware that I was going downhill, having memory problems, and developing signs of age-related muscle wasting (sarcopenia).
 I was getting fat (or “skinny fat“; my muscles were shrinking; my mood was sinking; I was getting weaker and looking older.

 The photos below show what I looked like before and after my recent changes.
 I was 67 years old in the image on the left (fall 2019) and 69 years old in the one on the right, taken in the spring of 2022.
 I was able to lose some excess body fat, gain some muscle, and my mood and mental clarity improved also over a few months’ time.

-- To learn more about my protocol, see the Rekindle Protocol page.
+For more details about my protocol, see this page.